Compare any two graphics cards:

 Pixel Rate

-If using high levels of AA is important to you, then the Radeon RX 5700 XT 50th Anniversary Edition is the winner, not by a very large margin though. (explain)
+If running with lots of anti-aliasing is important to you, then the Radeon RX 5700 XT 50th Anniversary Edition is superior to the GeForce GTX Titan X, not by a very large margin though. (explain)

 Radeon RX 5700 XT 50th Anniversary Edition 107520 Mpixels/sec